Loading states that make products feel faster

 Products feel faster when loading states preserve context, reduce uncertainty, and suggest progress instead of freezing the interface.

-• Tie loading states UX to a specific user moment inside the journey.
+• Tie loading states UX to one action the user wants to complete.

 Back to journal